Nanox raises $110 million for medical imaging hardware

 Nanox was founded in 2016 by Japanese venture capital tycoon Hitoshi Masuya as part of a joint investment with Sony.
 After Sony dropped out, Masuya joined forces with Poliakine, and the two decided to split the company’s operations between Japan and Israel.

-Previous investment rounds in Nanox, which has just over 50 employees, included participation from Fujifilm and other investors.
+Previous investments in Nanox, which has just over 50 employees, included participation from Fujifilm.